 Canoga Avenue

-Canoga Park was born in 1893 as the Canoga station on the Southern Pacific’s BurbankChatsworth line.
+Canoga Park was born in 1893 as the tiny Canoga station along the Southern Pacific Railroad’s BurbankChatsworth line.
 Why “Canoga”?
-There are many theories.
-Here’s the likeliest: Canoga is a Cayuga Iroquois word meaning “sweet water” (there’s a Canoga Spring near New York’s Lake Cayuga), but someone at the Southern Pacific saw it translated as “watering hole”.
-There was supposedly an old well at the site of the station, so the name fit.
-Additionally, the station was a water stop for steam trains.
-True or not, the town that grew up around the station was known as Canoga until some Valley landowner, reportedly L.A.
-Times publisher Harrison Gray Otis, dubbed it Owensmouth in 1911.
-(Canoga Avenue was named that same year.)
-Residents hated living in gross-sounding “Owen’s Mouth”, and finally succeeded in rechristening the community Canoga Park in 1931.
+There are several theories.
+Here’s the likeliest: canoga is a Cayuga Iroquois word meaning “sweet water” (there’s a Canoga Spring near New York’s Lake Cayuga), someone at the Southern Pacific saw it translated as “watering hole”, and figured that was a good name for the station as there was an old well at the site and/or the station was a water stop for steam trains.
+True or not, the town that grew up around the station was known as Canoga until some Valley landowner – reportedly L.A.
+Times publisher Harrison Gray Otis – dubbed it Owensmouth in 1911, a nod to the forthcoming aqueduct that would bring water down from the Owens River.
+(Canoga Avenue itself was named a year earlier.)
+Many residents found the Owensmouth name geographically confusing and generally unpleasant; led by ranch owner Mary Orcutt, they got the post office – and thus the community – rebranded Canoga Park in 1931.